sweetboss12512/Waste-of-Space-Utilities/lib/speaker_handler/README.md

 ## Speaker Handler

-This adds some useful things to speakers I think.
+Library that lets you do useful stuff with speakers I think

 ```lua
 local Speaker = GetPartFromPort(1, "Speaker")